informationguides/tubitv/index.rst

 Frequently Asked Questions About tubi.tv/activate
 =========================================
 -----------------------------------------
 Q1.
-How do I enter my Tubi activation code?
+How do I enter my Tubi activation code.?
 -----------------------------------------
 Visit tubi.tv/activate, sign in, and enter the code from your TV screen.

 -----------------------------------------
 Q2.
-Why is my tubi.tv/activate code not working?
+Why is my tubi.tv/activate code not working.?
 -----------------------------------------
 The code might be expired or mistyped.
 Refresh your TV app to get a new one.

 -----------------------------------------
 Q3.
-Do I need an account to activate Tubi TV?
+Do I need an account to activate Tubi TV.?
 -----------------------------------------
 Yes, a free Tubi account is required to activate the service on your TV.

 -----------------------------------------
 Q4.
-Can I activate Tubi on multiple devices?
+Can I activate Tubi on multiple devices.?
 -----------------------------------------
 Yes!
 Just repeat the steps for each device using the unique code shown.